Samuel-CHLam/wcr_constitution/index.md

         1. Promoting the interests and welfare of female and transfeminine members of the WCR
         1. Raising awareness of issues concerning women and gender equality and justice within the WCR
         1. Collaborating with the JCR on college-wide awareness and policy campaigns
-        1. Liaising, at their discretion, with the Oxford SU Women’s campaign on university-wide awareness and policy campaigns
+        1. Liaising, at their discretion, with the Oxford SU Women’s campaign on university-wide awareness and policy campaigns; and
-        1. Liaising with the College on matters arising
+        1. Liaising with the College on matters arising.
-        1. To sit on the WCR’s Welfare SubCommittee

     1. The Ethnic Minorities & Racial Equality Officer’s duties shall include:
         1. Promoting the interests and welfare of black, minority ethnic, and visible minority members of the WCR
         1.  raising awareness of issues concerning people of colour, ethnic minorities, visible minorities and racial equality and justice within the WCR
         1.  collaborating with the JCR on college-wide awareness and policy campaigns
-        1.  liaising, at their discretion, with the Oxford SU Campaign for Racial Awareness and Equality
+        1.  liaising, at their discretion, with the Oxford SU Campaign for Racial Awareness and Equality; and
-        1.  liaising with the College on matters arising
+        1.  liaising with the College on matters arising.
-        1.  to sit on the WCR’s Welfare Sub-Committee

     1. The LGBTQ+ Officer’s duties shall include:
         1.  promoting the interests and welfare of LGBTQ+ members of the WCR
         1.  raising awareness of issues concerning LGBTQ+ people, gender and sexual diversity, and LGBTQ+ justice and equality within the WCR
         1.  collaborating with the JCR on college-wide awareness and policy campaigns
-        1.  liaising, at their discretion, with the Oxford SU LGBTQ+ Campaign
+        1.  liaising, at their discretion, with the Oxford SU LGBTQ+ Campaign; and
-        1.  liaising with the College on matters arising
+        1.  liaising with the College on matters arising.
-        1.  to sit on the WCR’s Welfare Sub-Committee

     1. The International Students’ Officer’s duties shall include:
         1.  promoting the interests and welfare of international members of the WCR
         1.  raising awareness of issues concerning international students within the WCR
         1.  collaborating with the JCR on college-wide awareness and policy campaigns
-        1.  liaising, at their discretion, with the Oxford SU International Students’ Campaign
+        1.  liaising, at their discretion, with the Oxford SU International Students’ Campaign; and
-        1.  liaising with the College on matters arising
+        1.  liaising with the College on matters arising.
-        1.  to sit on the WCR’s Welfare Sub-Committee

     1. The Mature Students & Families Officer’s duties shall include:
         1.  promoting the interests and welfare of mature members of the WCR
         1.  promoting the interests and welfare of members of the WCR with children
         1.  raising awareness of issues concerning families and mature students within the WCR
-        1. liaising, at their discretion, with Oxford SU’s ‘STUDENTSplus’ group
+        1. liaising, at their discretion, with Oxford SU’s ‘STUDENTSplus’ group; and
-        1. liaising with the College on matters arising
+        1. liaising with the College on matters arising.
-        1. to sit on the WCR’s Welfare Sub-Committee

     1. The Students with Disabilities & Accessibility Officer’s duties shall include:
         1. promoting the interests and welfare of members of the WCR with disabilities
         1. raising awareness of issues concerning disabilities and accessibility within the WCR
         1. collaborating with the JCR on college-wide awareness and policy campaigns
-        1. liaising, at their discretion, with Oxford SU’s Oxford Students Disability Campaign and the Oxford Accessibility Project
+        1. liaising, at their discretion, with Oxford SU’s Oxford Students Disability Campaign and the Oxford Accessibility Project; and
-        1. liaising with the College on matters arising
+        1. liaising with the College on matters arising.
-        1. to sit on the WCR’s Welfare Sub-Committee

 1. General Meetings
     1. The President or Secretary shall call at least two Ordinary General Meetings per year.
 The first Ordinary General Meeting shall be held during Michaelmas Term each year.